Toy Safety

 • Play safely with each toy.

 • Put toys away after using them.
-This helps avoid tripping hazards.
+This helps prevent tripping hazards.

 • Stop playing with a toy if it's broken, and also tell an adult about it.